living will versus last will living will versus last will

 What is a last will?

 A last will, or testament, is a legal document that outlines how you want your assets distributed after your death.
-It appoints an executor to manage your estate, specifies asset distribution, and can name guardians for minor children among other details.
+It appoints an executor to manage your estate, specifies asset distribution, and can name guardians for minor children, among other details.

 How do a living will and a last will differ?

-A living will focuses on healthcare decisions and is activated if you’re incapacitated, while a last will handles the distribution of assets after your death.
+A living will focuses on healthcare decisions and is activated if you’re incapacitated, while a living will handles the distribution of assets after your death.
 Both documents are essential for a complete estate plan but serve different purposes.

 Why are living wills important?